 Workshop and Events

-The TCAC/HCD Opportunity Map identifies regions throughout California whose characteristics have been shown by research to support positive economic, educational, and health outcomes for low-income families – particularly long-term outcomes for families with children.
+The TCAC/HCD Opportunity Map identifies California regions whose characteristics have been shown by research to support positive economic, educational, and health outcomes for low-income families – particularly long-term outcomes for families with children.
+The map advances the AFFH objectives of increasing access to opportunity.

-TCAC and HCD release an updated version of the map at the end of each year, which incorporates newly available data and research and responds to stakeholder feedback shared through engagement and comment letters.
+TCAC and HCD release an updated version of the TCAC/HCD Opportunity Map at the end of each year, which incorporates newly available data and research and responds to stakeholder feedback.
 If you have questions about the map, please email affhguidance@hcd.ca.gov.

 More information about the Opportunity Map can be accessed here (PDF).